 Any complaint to the Information Commissioner is without prejudice to your right to seek redress through the courts.

 The data controller for your personal data is the Cabinet Office.
 In relation to equality and diversity data, the Cabinet Office, Office for the Commissioner of Public Appointments and the recruiting Government Department are joint data controllers.
-The contact details for the Cabinet Office are:
+In relation to the mentoring programme, the Cabinet Office, Office for the Commissioner of Public Appointments and the Public Chairs Forum are joint data controllers.
+The Office for the Commissioner of Public Appointments’ privacy statement is available on their website here.
+The Public Chairs Forum’s privacy statement is available on their website here.

 0207 276 1234